aboutaditya/Hostel-Complaint-System/README.md

 # Complaint_management_system_using_flutter
 This is Complaint Management system created for my own college hostel services that will help make things work faster and smoother.
+This is one of my very first flutter application that uses Google oAuth using Firebase and firebase as backend for the real time complaint registration that displays option using GridView.